 You and other Black “heretics” have risen to point out the Progressive policies (see here, here, and here) that have unintentionally exacerbated those problems which include:

 -A nanny-state welfare system that keeps people trapped and dependent upon the government and creates a legacy of economic futility and poverty that is passed down generationally, which disproportionately affects the Black urban community.
 Related to the previous point, the nanny-state financially penalizes marriage, thus perpetuating the sociological problem.
 That said, we disagree somewhat with the bootstrap philosophy of some conservatives.
 Government (i.e., we the people) does have an important role and even responsibility to help the weak and vulnerable.
+But, government solutions should be focused in larger measure on incentivizing the private sector to reach into marginalized communities.

 -Their unjust immigration policy, fueled by corporations who want cheap labor and kept going by political elitists in both Parties.
 The policy encourages good, hard-working people South of the border (most of whom are not rapists and murderers) to come here illegally which adversely affects them in many ways, strains our social systems, and adversely affects lower income American citizens the most.
-We believe in border security for many reasons, but push back on conservative views of reform that favor only legal immigrants with professional degrees that benefit large corporations and big tech, at the expense of poorer immigrants.
+We believe in border security for many reasons, but push back on views of reform that favor only legal immigrants with professional degrees that benefit large corporations and big tech, at the expense of poorer immigrants.
 Immigration reform must also make it easier for poorer people with no hope in their home country to come here legally.
-As the great-grandson of poor Sicilian immigrants, I am grateful for such a liberal policy in the past that did just that.
+As the great-grandson of poor Sicilian immigrants, I am grateful for such a policy in the past that did just that.
 I wouldn’t be writing this if that wasn’t the case.

 -Education policy that undermines the ability of children in lower-economic urban communities to get a good education, seen in their opposition to Charter schools, and in their opposition to school choice programs that would permit children trapped in bad schools to attend good schools This isn’t code for “White” schools, but any school that offers a better learning environment whether private or public, Black or White.
 Many charter schools in fact are staffed largely by Black and Brown people.